andrealaffly/ACSL-flightstack-winged/README.md

 - M. Gramuglia, G. M. Kumar, and A. L'Afflitto, ["Two-Layer Adaptive Funnel MRAC with Applications to the Control of Multi-Rotor UAVs,"](https://doi.org/10.1109/RoMoCo60539.2024.10604361) *2024 13th International Workshop on Robot Motion and Control (RoMoCo),* Poznań, Poland, 2024, pp. 31-36.
 - M. Gramuglia, G. M. Kumar, and A. L’Afflitto, ["A Hybrid Model Reference Adaptive Control System for Multi-Rotor Unmanned Aerial Vehicles,"](https://doi.org/10.2514/6.2024-0755) *AIAA SCITECH 2024 Forum, 2024.*
+- J. A. Marshall, G. I. Carter, and A. L'Afflitto, ["Model Reference Adaptive Control for Prescribed Performance and Longitudinal Control of a Tail-Sitter UAV,"](https://arc.aiaa.org/doi/abs/10.2514/6.2022-1380) *AIAA SCITECH 2024 Forum, 2023.*
 - E. Lavretsky and K. Wise, *"Robust and Adaptive Control: With Aerospace Applications,"*, London, UK: Springer, 2012.

 Future versions of the software will include additional control systems.